Sootopolis/tgbe-tools/readme.md

 * If a player is banned by chess.com for cheating, all club matches of the player will be counted as losses, even if they are finished; but in case that a club match opponent of the player is also banned for cheating, the games will count as draws.
 * When all games in a match finish, the match finishes. `5 * (number of boards)` leaderboard points is awarded to the club with more points; in case that the clubs tie in points, `2 * (number of boards)` leadership points is awarded to both.

-### 3. My Role as Club Admin
+### My Role in Recruitment

 As an admin of my club, my main responsibility is to recruit new players by inviting players in other clubs' member lists to join my club. ("Looting" or "raiding", as we call it - but as a player can belong to a virtually unlimited number of clubs, it is not really a steal.)

 To invite a player, an admin must send the player an invitation through an official invitation portal, else risk getting banned by chess.com for spamming.
 Up to 30 invitations are available at any given time on the portal, and once an invitation is used, it will be replenished after exactly 24 hours.

 An invited player can decide to join the club or not.
+When a player opts to join the club, an admin has to approve the player's join request for the player to become a member.

 I aim to **avoid** inviting players who: